-It is envisaged that EMu will be utilised to record such information for internal use and allow for changes to be made more efficiently.
+It is envisaged in the future that EMu will be fully utilised to record such information for internal use and allow for changes to be made more efficiently.

 5.2 Space planning

 Refurbishment of a new storage area has recently taken place, and work has begun to relocate some deposited and purchased collections into this area, so as to free up much needed space in the University Archive Store.
 This in turn will facilitate the movement of material in order to utilise the existing store to its full capacity whilst ensuring the most appropriate storage conditions for the archives.
-Work is also being undertaken to transfer a significant amount of archive material previously located within Special Collections into the archive stores, where it can be appropriately managed, and to identify and transfer University-related archive material received pre-1968.
+Work has been completed to transfer a significant amount of archive material previously located within Special Collections into the archive stores, where it can be appropriately managed, and to identify and transfer University-related archive material received pre-1968.

 Monitoring and review policy

 This policy was approved in August 2017 and will be reviewed annually.
-Revisions will be approved by the Libraries, Museums & Galleries Executive Group..
+Revisions will be approved by the Libraries, Museums & Galleries Executive Group.
+Last revised June 2021.